vaidacutean-denisa/UEFA-Database/README.md

 ### Constraints of the proposed model (which I find necessary to mention here)
 - The domestic league of a country refers exclusively to the top national division.
 Lower divisions are not included in the model;
-- The model is focused solely senior men's football leagues.
+- The model is focused solely on senior men's football leagues.
 Therefore, youth competitions, women's football, and other age categories or competitive levels are not represented.